nfdi4plants/arc-to-rocrate/schemas/README.md

 # Mapping the ISA Process Model to RO-Crate/schema.org/bioschemas

-Abstract/simplified version of the core ISA Process Model with its mapping to schema.org/bioschemas types (green types and properties are new proposals, yellow types and properties exist in bioschemas, red properties are optional):
+Abstract/simplified version of the core ISA Process Model with its mapping to schema.org/bioschemas types (green types and properties are new proposals, blue types and properties exist in bioschemas, red properties are optional):

 ```mermaid
 flowchart TD